APPLYING COMBAT SEQUENCES IN SPARRING

 Sequence Performed as if One Smooth Pattern

-Here Sifu Jamie applies Sequence 2, “Poisonous Snake Shoots Venom”, in his attack.
+“Poisonous Snake Shoots Venom”, is employed in the attack.
 The whole sequence of three attack patterns and three defence patterns is performed smoothly as if they were one continuous pattern.

 Two Important Secrets Shown Here

 This video clip reveals two secrets many martial artists may not know but may be fatal to them in real combat.
 The first secret is footwork adjustment.
-Notice that Grandmaster Wong pulls back his front leg before moving forward with his back leg.
-Without this footwork adjustment, you would be too close to your opponent to be safe.
+But with this footwork adjustment, you would be too close to your opponent to be safe.
 The second secret is coverage.
-Notice that Grandmaster Wong not only closes Sifu Jamie's left hand but also his right hand before attacking with a low punch to Sifu Jamie's ribs.
-This is the principle of “one against two”.
+You must cover your opponent adequately so that he cannot counter-attack you.

 Top, Middle and Bottom Strikes